 It is worth noting, however, that the JFTC issued a warning to Canon that a warehousing deal structure - under which shares in the target company (Toshiba Medical Systems Corporation) were first acquired by an interim buyer but were planned to be acquired by Canon after receipt of the necessary antitrust clearances - may lead to an infringement of the Antimonopoly Act.
 The JFTC did not find any violation in the above-mentioned case, but it shows the JFTC's growing interest in looking into "gun-jumping".
-The transaction is under investigation in the EU and was subject to a fine in China.
+The transaction was subject to a fine in the U.S., the EU and China.

-3 Notification and its Impact on the Transaction Timetable
+Notification and its Impact on the Transaction Timetable